Rizo11/Rizo11/README.md

 # Hi there, I'm Mukhammadrizo 👋

-> A software engineer building awesome web back/front stuff using .NET tech-stack at `Ilmhub`.
+> A software engineer building awesome web back/front stuff using .NET tech-stack.
 A proud student of `Ilmhub IT School` where I studied with future software engineers.
 A man with a big dreams.
 <br/><br/><br/>

 <p align="end">